 He recommends things I should read and ponder.
 I have derived my understanding of India, Gandhian philosophy, issues of identity, love, relationships and religion from my innumerable conversations with him.
 He’s the quintessential analytical thinker and teacher.
 I am the quintessential storyteller.
 I write letters to him.
 He prefers to speak over the phone or in person.

 We are different in so many ways, yet we connect on the deepest possible level, both intellectually and emotionally.

 Learning Through Differences

 I complain about him not writing, I threaten to delete all the emails I’ve written over the years.
 He listens patiently and tells me as any ‘cool’ teacher in the world would say, “Let us celebrate our individual ways.
 I can talk to you from dusk to dawn.
 About anything.
 And, you can write to me about anything.”
 I agree.
 Life’s a collage.
 Our lives are the pieces coming together to create beauty.

 And he’s right.
 Individual freedom in a relationship means so much.

 He has the mind of a social scientist.
 I have the heart of an artist.
 I am a wanderer in spirit, even when I am not travelling.
 I look for homes in odd places outside my door.
 He carries home within him.
 He’s rooted like a banyan tree.
 I am restless but I feel strangely calm when we are talking, the same way I used to feel when talking to my father, who was a teacher much loved by his students.
 In my friend, I see traces of my parents’ love, care and protection.

 Related reading: Just one phone call made me get over my school crush

 ‘Conservative-Liberal’, I call him.
 I try to be a rebel like a teenager.
-He shows me a reason.
+He brings me to reason.
 I come up with excuses.
-But after a while, I see reason in his voice of reason, the same way my parents made me see reason when I was young.
+But after a while, I see clarity in his voice of reason, the same way my parents made me see reason when I was young.